How Long Does It take to sell a House

 This is the last step of the preparation process.
 Keep in mind, even if you are closing in on a certain offer, do not stop the inflow of offers until the deal is properly sealed and finalized.

-In almost all cases, a realtor is able to come up with a rough estimate of how long your house will take to sell.
+In almost all cases, a realtor is able to come up with a rough estimate of how long does it take to sell a house

 They do this after analysing all the decisions and choices you make at every step from the very beginning.
 Sometimes even the realtor is the reason for the slow sale of your house, thus it is important to make wise choices while selecting the person who will deal with your property sale.
 Though it's not a calculated deduction, sometimes its pure luck that brings a buyer to a seller.